-Walsall is a unitary authority in the West Midlands region and has an estimated population of 286,700 (ONS 2020 Mid-Year Estimates).
+Walsall is a unitary authority in the West Midlands region.
+The Census 2021 reported that its population size has increased by 5.5%, from around 269,300 in 2011 to 284,100 in 2021.
 Whilst the Borough is predominantly urban, it does have significant areas of open space mainly in the east.
 Along with Sandwell, Dudley and Wolverhampton, Walsall forms part of the Black Country sub region, which was, designated a Local Enterprise Partnership in 2010.